brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 Let's walk through each command used:

-[TODO: Significantly minify this text, make it smaller please]

-The first command compiles the assembly source file to machine code.
-Note the -f bin property was set for nasm.
+The first command compiles our assembly code.
+Notice that the **-f bin** property was set.
 This is to inform nasm to output pure binary code.
-This is opposed to its default behaviour which is to output an object file, meant to be further processed by a linker.
-On windows this further processing would result in an executable with the PE format.
-Files of this nature have a .exe extension added to their name, which you'd be very familliar with assuming you are a Windows user.
+As opposed to its default behaviour which is to output an object file, meant to be further processed by a linker.
+On windows this further processing would result in an executable with the PE format (The familliar .exe files).
 Windows executables have a lot more data inside them besides just machine code, and are meant to be loaded by an operating system.
-Since we do not have an operating system and are only interested in the machine code, we use this -f bin property.
+Since we are only interested in the machine code, the **-f bin** property is used.

 The second command uses a GNU coreutil from cygwin, called cat.
-Normally cat would concatenate 2 files.
-This would be useful later on when we want to add the boot sector code to the beginning of an image.
-In this simple case, this is the equivalent of copy pasting our compiled assembly code and renaming it to os-image.iso.
+Cat copies the files given to it to standard output, and our pipe redirects our standard output to a file called 'os-image.iso'.
+Ultimately this just renames our binary file to 'os-image.iso'.
+Why complicate things and use cat for this purpose?
+That is, since later on cat can be used to ensure that our boot sector is the first sector in our image, and it's useful to acquaint ourselves with it early on.

 The third command uses a GNU coreutil from cygwin, called truncate.
-This adds more data to our file to satisfy Bochs.
-Bochs doesn't allow an ata device to only have 512 bytes of data, so I've arbitrarly chosen to make the image 10 megabytes.
-Truncate simply adds bytes containing the value 0 to the file until it reaches 10 megabytes in size.
+This adds the value 0 to our file until it reaches a certain size.
+In this case 10485760 bytes which is equivalent to 10 megabytes.
+This is to satisfy Bochs since it doesn't allow an ata device to only have 512 bytes of data.

 Run all of these commands and ...

 {% include figure.html path="blog/hello-boot/SimplestProgram.gif" caption="Huh, even this gif looks old." %}

 There it is, the simplest possible program, booted off the bios in all its glory.
 Notice that this gif looks like it was recorded by a camera from the 1960's.
-That's because I chose to export the gif with only 8 colors to save on disk space.
+That's because I chose to export the gif with only 8 colors to save on the memory used by this page.

 ### Writing Hello World on the screen from a bootable program